 By now you’re probably thinking, well that sounds all gravy, but how does the ordinary entrepreneur like me get a celebrity endorsement?
 Well, there’s good news: there are enterprise resources out there.

-Companies like this one offer resources to connect you with both celebrities and a celebrity’s agent.
+Companies like Booking Agent Info offer resources to connect you with both celebrities and a celebrity’s agent.
 After all, this is a business like any other and celebrities have been endorsing products for a very, very long time.
 Most celebrities are just looking to put their name on a stellar product.
 And all you need to build a stellar product is a stellar app dev and marketing team on your side – like the one at SDI.

 Build Your Own App Like Pokemon Go

 Want to lay down the foundations for your own Mobile Game app empire?
 SDI can help build you the app to get it started, and we’ll devise a winning marketing strategy to get your app the downloads it needs.
 Give us a call at 408.802.2885/408.621.8481 – or click to contact us!